Fundamentals of Recurrent Neural Network (RNN) and Long Short-Term Memory (LSTM) Network: The Roots of RNN

 where $\vec{r}(t)$, the readout signal vector, is a warped version of the state signal vector, $\vec{s}(t)$.
 A popular choice for the element-wise nonlinear, saturating, and invertible ``warping'' (or ``activation'') function, $G(z)$, is an optionally scaled and/or shifted form of the hyperbolic tangent.
+Then the resulting system, obtained by substituting Equations \ref{eq:CanonicalMLAnalogStateComponent} -- \ref{eq:CanonicalMLExternalDrivingForceInputComponent} into Equation \ref{eq:CanonicalMLThreeTermsAnalogWarpedInputAdditiveModel} and inserting into Equation \ref{eq:General1stOrderNonlinearNonhomogeneousDiffEqSampledStateDomain}, becomes: